Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 ----------------------

 MGE XE includes an install option for MWSE 2.1 beta by NullCascade. ( https://github.com/MWSE/MWSE/ ) MWSE mods are therefore supported while you are using MGE XE; the MWSE launcher is not required.
 MWSE is receiving regular fixes and improves, and can be updated by running MWSE-Update.exe in the Morrowind directory.
 For MWSE mod support you should contact the mod author.

+Many rendering settings can be changed in-game using the MGE XE mod options window, which is new in v0.14.
+A lot of settings are now dynamically adjustable.

+Post-processing shaders now auto-sort into the correct order, when the file is tagged with a category.
+You will see the category when you add the shader to the active list.
+The standard shaders are already categorized, but other shaders will need an update.
+Further details on this system are in the readme in Data Files/shaders/XEshaders.

 Shader core mods.
 It's possible to edit MGE XE rendering if you know HLSL.
 This mod system replaces the previous strategy of replacing the core shaders, that ensured problems on upgrade.
 If a shader mod does not compile, the game continues with standard shaders, and you get a visible warning.